zebrunner/carina/docs/automation/api.md

     }
 ```
 #### Handling and changing AbstractApiMethod on-the-fly
-This option provides the ability to handling and changing your AbstractApiMethod -
-create an implementation of `ApiMethodInterceptor` interface
+This option provides the ability for handling and changing of your AbstractApiMethod instances on-the-fly.
+For that it's needed to create an implementation of `ApiMethodInterceptor` interface:
 ```java
 package com.qaprosoft.carina.demo.api.interceptor;